SebastienD11/carnets-vanille-astro3/README.md

 4. Global CDN distribution
 5. Edge Functions for API routes

+A Github Action is running every night to trigger a new deployment.

 ## 📦 Dependencies

 Key dependencies are managed in `package.json`.
 The project uses: